supertokens/supertokens-docker-postgresql/README.md

 ```

 ## Database setup
-- Before you start this container, make sure to [initialize your database](https://supertokens.io/docs/community/getting-started/database-setup/postgresql).
+- Before you start this container, make sure to initialize your database.
 - You do not need to ensure that the Postgresql database has started before this container is started.
 During bootup, SuperTokens will wait for ~1 hour for a Postgresql instance to be available.
 - If ```POSTGRESQL_USER``` and ```POSTGRESQL_PASSWORD``` are not provided, then SuperTokens will use an in memory database.

-## CLI reference
-Please refer to our [documentation](https://supertokens.io/docs/community/cli/overview) for this.